 - Julie Townsend (St Catherine’s School, NSW)

-From the beginning, there was a strong commitment for PESA to be an association of educators and schools from all sectors, across regional and metropolitan Australia: government, independent and systemic.
+From the outset, there was a strong commitment for PESA to be an egalitarian association of educators and schools from all sectors, across regional and metropolitan Australia: government, independent and systemic.